pluralsh/documentation/pages/plural-features/workbenches/follow-up-automation.md

 ---
 title: Automating workbench follow-up
-description: Send a follow-up prompt after a pull request merges and GitOps reconciliation completes
+description: Send a follow-up prompt after a pull request merges, deployment completes, and GitOps reconciliation settles
 ---

 ## Overview

-Follow-up automation lets the workbench associated with a pull request verify changes after they merge and reconcile.
+Follow-up automation lets the workbench associated with a pull request verify changes after they merge, build, and deploy.
 The workbench can inspect the live system and infrastructure state, then report or fix issues that are only visible after deployment.

 The automation method depends on your source control and CI provider.
 The following section documents GitHub Actions.